bw57899/meteor-tour/readme.md

 show you that when you modify js file on server side. result immediately reflect to all open client --> user selection on color still maintain this is like you "push" the update software

+## step 8: reverse function call
+instead of server emit data to template.
+You can do by specify parameter in template, this case is {{how_many}} and let's server side to execute the code once this {{how_many}} value changes